tiptronic/hammerlinks/Readme.md

 Try out creating a second project and add the common-files there as well, then change something e.g. in app.js and see it magically appear in both of your projects.

+Btw: You can use this for your _includes as well!

 Enjoy!

 ## What if you want to sync your project across computers?